To AFL Home Page

 Celebrate the American Football League

-Over ten years ago, I asked American Football League Fans to join me in urging former AFL teams and the national football league hierarchy to celebrate what would have been the Fiftieth Anniversary Season of the league that was the genesis of modern Professional Football, the American Football League.
+Over fifteen years ago, I asked American Football League Fans to join me in urging former AFL teams and the national football league hierarchy to celebrate what would have been the Fiftieth Anniversary Season of the league that was the genesis of modern Professional Football, the American Football League.
 That led to a wealth of retro AFL memorabilia being available, throwback uniforms in games between former AFL opponents, and greater recognition of the AFL and its excellent athletes.

 You can see that campaign and its results below.
 I ask that AFL fans now join an effort to have the

-AFL's SIXTIETH Anniversary Season similarly celebrated.
+AFL's SIXTY-FIFTH Anniversary Season similarly celebrated.

 Below is an open letter that I wrote several years ago to Lamar Hunt.
 Sadly, Mr. Hunt, who was Professional Football's greatest pioneer, passed away December 13, 2006.
 I asked AFL fans and former players to contact the Hunt family, other AFL owners, and Professional Football officials to request acknowledgement of the AFL in 2009.
 Click on the AFL shoulder patch below to see its history.